Motor Tune-ups

 How do I properly oil and lubricate my motor?

 Too much lubrication is nearly as bad as not enough.
 Too much lubricant will saturate wiring, insulating material and attract dirt and dust.
 All of these will greatly shorten the life of your train's electrical components and harm performance.
 The greatest damage is usually done to the motor bearings, commutator and the brushes.
 Once oil finds its way to the commutator, the electrical current passing between the brush and commutator will vaporize the lubricant and glaze the brush surface.
 This will increase the resistance between the commutator and the brush.
 This will result in higher voltages needed to operate the train and greatly increase the arching between the brush and commutator.
 The end result is a damaged commutator and brushes.
-Always lubricate the train motor and gears with a quality oil such as 3 in 1 oil and use very little.
+Always lubricate the train motor and gears with the manufacturer's suggested oil.
+If you do not have the manufacturer's oil, a quality oil such as 3 in 1 oil will work well....just remember to use it sparingly.
 Do not use WD-40!

 Back to Top